joshkoenig/todo-wp/README.md

 php -S localhost:8000
 ```

+You should now have two terminals running two different PHP webservers.
+The WordPress backend on `localhost:8080` and the React example on `localhost:8000`.

-Finally, open a new browser tab and (load the React app)[http://localhost:8000].
+Finally, open a new browser tab and [load the React app](http://localhost:8000).
 You should see the two existing posts on your site, and be in a position to add, check off, and even delete via React.

 ## Status